|

 personal examination of our campus community and local empowerment

-to draw symbols on large displays of bioregional and campus maps
+encouraged to draw symbols on large displays of bioregional and

-to mark significant places of environmental, educational, and community
+campus maps to mark significant places of environmental,

 support offered by the Communication Arts Center will be available